WesleyBryie/ChumBucket/wiki/guides/win10upgrade_activation.md

 **Note:** It is in the nature of hacktools to be picked up as malware by your antivirus.
 Hwidgen, the tool used to activate Windows 10, is safe.
 [Some further reading regarding hwidgen](https://www.reddit.com/r/Piracy/comments/d654al/contribution_hwidgen_source_code/).
 Make sure to either turn off your antivirus or set up a folder which you can add to your antivirus' exclusion list, which you will download hwidgen into.

 **Note 2:** Some people may recommend buying cheap keys elsewhere.
-This is not recommended, as these are grey-market keys, often volume keys that were purchased by companies or sometimes just OEM keys taken from existing computers (school computers, etc).
-You're not buying directly from MS so you're not buying a license, you're just buying a key and living on the promise that MS won't discover and deactivate those keys.
+This is not recommended, as these are grey-market keys, gathered from MSDN channels, each key sold multiple times ([extra reading](https://www.reddit.com/r/windows/comments/b7jolc/is_cheap_windows_10_licenses_lifetime_or_one_time/ejshgai/)).
+You're not buying directly from MS so you're not buying a license, you're just buying a key and living on the promise that MS won't discover and deactivate it.

 It's essentially piracy with a middleman.